Jean-Michel Basquiat’s ‘Now’s The Time’ Could Sell For $30 Million At Auction

 (Sotheby's)

-For the first time in more than four decades, a Jean-Michel Basquiat work celebrating jazz legend Charlie Parker is being offered at a public auction.
+For the first time in more than four decades, a Jean-Michel Basquiat work celebrating jazz legend Charlie Parker was offered at a public auction.

-Taking its name from the saxophonist’s seminal bebop tune, Now’s the Time will headline Sotheby’s Contemporary Evening Auction, where it’s expected to fetch $30 million or more.
-Billionaire art collector Peter Brant has owned the work since 1996.
+Taking its name from the saxophonist’s seminal bebop tune, Now’s the Time will headline Sotheby’s Contemporary Evening Auction, where it fetched $28.6 million.
+Billionaire art collector Peter Brant had owned the work since 1996 prior to its sale.

 As ARTnews notes, Now’s the Time, executed in 1985, is uncharacteristically stark compared to other great Basquiat works, including the late artist’s many brightly-colored skull paintings.